dstanecki/zillow-housing-forecast/README.md

-# Zillow Housing Forecast
+# 🏡 Zillow Housing Forecast

-A web application that visualizes housing forecast data from Zillow.
-Supports multiple deployment methods including Kubernetes, Docker Compose, and AWS ECS.
+A containerized Python Flask web application that predicts the estimated one-year percent change in home values for any given ZIP code in the U.S.

+---

+## 🔍 About

+This project uses historical Zillow data to forecast housing market trends.
+The app is built with Python and Flask, backed by a MariaDB database, and can be deployed in various environments using Docker Compose, Kubernetes, or AWS ECS Fargate.

 ## How to run locally

-### Prerequisites
-Prerequisites to run: Python, Flask
+Prerequisites to build Docker container: Python, Flask

 ### Instructions
 1. Build the Dockerfile and name it